cruncher/sparky/README.md

     Sparky.data['my-model'] = myModel;

-If <code>data-ctrl</code> is given, the model is 'intercepted' and the scope is determined by the the return value of the controller function:
+If <code>data-ctrl</code> is also given, the model is 'intercepted' and the scope is determined by the the return value of the controller function.
+Where the controller returns an object, that object is used as scope.
+Where it returns
+<code>undefined</code> the model is used as scope.

     <a data-model="my-model.path.to.meta" data-ctrl="meta-ctrl" href="{{url}}">{{author}}</a>

-To use a property of a parent scope as a model, put a tag in the
+A property in the current scope can be used as a model by patting a tag in
-<code>data-model</code> attribute:
+<code>data-model</code>:

     <div data-model="my-model">
         <p data-model="{{path.to.meta}}">{{author}}</p>